StackVista/stackstate-docs/use/problem-analysis/problems.md

 ### Problem created

-A problem is created when a component's health state changes to DEVIATING or CRITICAL.
-All other components in the landscape with an unhealthy state that can be attributed to the same root cause will be added to the same problem.
-It is possible for a single unhealthy component to be a contributing cause in two separate problems.
-If there are two potential root cause components for a component's unhealthy state, StackState will see this as two separate problems.
-A `Problem created` event will be generated for each created problem.
+A problem is created when a root cause component's health state changes to DEVIATING or CRITICAL.
+All other components in the landscape with an unhealthy state that can be attributed to the same root cause will be added to the same problem as contributing causes.
+It is possible for a single unhealthy component to be a contributing cause in two separate problems - if there are two potential root cause components for a component's unhealthy state, StackState will see this as two separate problems.

+The following events will be generated:

+* A `Problem created` event for each created problem.

 ### Problem updated

 A problem will be updated if a component in the landscape switches its state to DEVIATING or CRITICAL and becomes a new contributing cause or root cause for an existing problem.

+The following events will be generated:

-A `Problem updated` event will be generated for each update to a problem.
+* A `Problem updated` event for each update to a problem.

+Note that updates to an existing problem may result in another problem being [subsumed](#problem-subsumed) or a new problem being [created](#problem-created).

 ### Problem subsumed